ZazRX8/Glyeb_Mag/README.md

 I am a beginner developer.
 --------------------------

-* 🌍  I'm based in Испания
+* 🌍  I'm based in Spain
 * ✉️  You can contact me at [magazgleb@gmail.com](mailto:magazgleb@gmail.com)

 ### Skills